 post on a NYT Op-Ed essay entitled Why are young Americans killing themselves?
 In the UK, despite having a low number of deaths overall, rates among the under 25s have generally increased in recent years (Office for National Statistics, 2019).

-Despite some yearly increases (including 2018, the first increase since 2013), suicide rates for all persons have generally decreased since 1981.
+Despite some yearly increases (including 2018, the first increase since 2013), suicide rates for all persons have generally decreased since 1981 (see figure).
 Over this time frame, it is particularly in the over 60s for men and the over 45s for women where this is apparent.
 Suicide reduction has primarily happened for older people.
 I'm not saying the recent increase for young people is not of concern but it does need to be set in context.
 Many factors contribute to trends in suicide rates which can be very difficult to disentangle.

 I agree with Jacob Hess that the solution to suicide in young people is not as simple as the Op-Ed piece makes out.
 It asks, "How is it possible that so many of our young people are … killing themselves when we know perfectly well how to treat this illness?"
 It then goes on to state that "We know that various psychotherapies and medication are highly effective in treating depression."

 Public mental health strategies should not be driven by exaggerated claims for the effectiveness of psychiatric treatment.
 For antidepressants, for example, there are substantial non-response and recurrence rates (see previous post) and the difference between active and placebo treatment in clinical trials is much smaller than most people realise (see eg. another previous post).